Wild Willow Farm & Education Center

 led by experts Lisa Ordóñez or Lindsay Willrick.

-6:00pm POTLUCK and live bluegrass by Plow
+6:00pm POTLUCK and live music by Coral Bells

 with farm-made, organic sourdough wood-fired pizza (donations requested).